tonethar/IGME-230-GDD-Spring-2018/notes/web-apps-7.md

 <hr><hr>

 ## I. <a id="section1">What is a *literal value*?
-In programming, a literal value is *a notation for representing a fixed value in source code*, or *a value written exactly as it's meant to be interpreted*.
+In programming, a literal value is:
+    - *a notation for representing a fixed value in source code*
+    - also, *a value written exactly as it's meant to be interpreted*

 Here are some literals in the JavaScript Language: